 There are two major components to managing employee performance.

-- The day-to-day tracking of SPA employees' progress toward achieving performance expectations outlined in the work plan
+- The day-to-day tracking of SHRA employees' progress toward achieving performance expectations outlined in the work plan

 - An Interim Review conducted midway through the performance cycle (typically in November or December)